rust-lang/book/src/ch17-01-what-is-oo.md

 to inherit from one class, further restricting the flexibility of a program’s design.

-For these reasons, Rust takes a different approach, using trait objects instead of inheritance.
+For these reasons, Rust takes the different approach of using trait objects instead of inheritance.
 Let’s look at how trait objects enable polymorphism in Rust.